+SOUTH PLAINS COLLEGE IMPROVES EACH STUDENTS LIFE

+I. GENERAL COURSE INFORMATION

-Course Title : AUMT 2421-002 (4:2:6) Automotive Electrical Diagnosis and Repair Semester/Year: Fall 2018 Instructor: Mr. Gary Ufford Office/Location: Phone/E-mail: Lubbock Center, 3907 Ave.
-Q, Lubbock, TX.
-79412, Room 136B 716-4911; gufford@southplainscollege.edu Office Hours: Check posted hours after classes begin or by appointment.
-SOUTH PLAINS COLLEGE IMPROVES EACH STUDENTS LIFE I. GEN ERAL COURSE INFORMATION А. se Description: (4:2:6) - Prerequisite: AUMT 1407.
-This course covers the repair of automotive electrical subsystems, lighting, instrumentation, and acces sories.
-Emphasis will be on accurate diagnosis and proper repair methods 0 various troubleshooting skills and techniques.
-This course may be taught facturer specific. В. se Goals/Objectives: Utilizing appropriate safety procedures, the student will diagnose and - lighting systems; inspect, test, and repair various automotive accessories; troubleshoot malfunctions and effect necessary repairs to instrumentation, gauges, and sending unit make proper repairs to wiring and wiring harnesses.
-C. с. de of a C or higher is required in AUMT 2421 in order to successfully complete this cours D. Acad emic Integrity.
-It is the aim of the faculty of South Plains College to foster a spirit of comp lete honesty and a high standard of integrity.
-The attempt of any student to present as his any work which he has not honestly performed, is regarded by the faculty and nistration as a most serious offense and renders the offender liable to serious consequences, - bly suspension.
-For further information concerning Cheating and Plagiarism, read the on on Academic Integrity in the SPC General Catalog.
-If you have a question as to her you may work with other students on any assignment, ASK YOUR RUCTOR.
-On some assignments working with others is encouraged. Е. NS and Foundation Skills.
-Specific SCANS competencies and foundation skills L . cable to this course are listed adjacent to each objective in the course objective table.
-They le: Foundation Skills (F): 1,2,3,4,5,6,8,9,10,11,12.
+- A. Course Description: (4:2:8) This course is an overview of automotive electrical systems, including topics in operational theory, testing, diagnosis, and repair of batteries, charging and starting systems, and electrical accessories.
+Emphasis will be on electrical schematic diagrams and service manuals.
+Safety is emphasized throughout the course.
+Elements of the course may be taught manufacturer specific. - B. Course Goals/Objectives: Utilizing appropriate safety procedures, the student will interpret wiring schematics and symbols, explain electrical principals, explain the theory and principles of battery, starting, charging systems, and automotive electrical accessories.
+The student will demonstrate diagnosis and repair of battery, starting, charging systems, and electrical accessories; and demonstrate proper use of electrical test equipment.
+A complete detailed list of objectives is printed in table form and listed before the content outline of this syllabus. - C. Course Competencies: A = 100-90 B = 89-80 C = 79-70 F = 69 or below A grade of a C or higher is required in order to successfully complete this course. - D. Academic Integrity.
+It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
+The attempt of any student to present as his own, any work which he has not honestly performed, is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.
+For further information concerning Cheating and Plagiarism, read the section on Academic Integrity in the SPC General Catalog.
+If you have a question as to whether you may work with other students on any assignment, ASK YOUR INSTRUCTOR.
+On some assignments working with others is encouraged.

+E. SCANS and Foundation Skills.
+Specific SCANS competencies and foundation skills applicable to this course are listed adjacent to each objective in the course objective table.
+They include: Foundation Skills (F): 1,2,3,4,5,6,8,9,10,11,12.

 Competencies (C): 5,6,7,15,16,18,19,20.
 A complete list of SCANS competencies and foundation skills is attached at the end of this syllabus.

 F. Verification of Workplace Competencies-Technical Education Division.
-The learning outcomes of this course will prepare the student to meet the competencies measured in a comprehensive elective course experience (Course #=s AUMT 1366 and AUMT 2366).
+The learning outcomes of this course will prepare the student to meet the competencies measured in a comprehensive elective course experience (Course #=s AUMT 1366, or AUMT 2366).
 In addition the student will also be prepared to take the ASE Student Certification test for Electrical Systems.